bermeom/quadruped-robot/README.md

 - Install [MuJoCo](http://www.mujoco.org/)
 1. Obtain a 30-day free trial on the [MuJoCo](http://www.mujoco.org/) website or free license if you are a student.
 The license key will arrive in an email with your username and password.
 2. Download the MuJoCo version 150 binaries for Linux, OSX, or Windows.
-3. Unzip the downloaded mjpro150 directory into ~/.mujoco/mjpro150, and place your license key (the mjkey.txt file from your email) at ~/.mujoco/mjkey.txt.
+3. Unzip the downloaded mjpro150 directory into `~/.mujoco/mjpro150`, and place your license key (the `mjkey.txt` file from your email) at `~/.mujoco/mjkey.txt`.
-4. Add the following lines in .bashrc at the end:
+4. Add the following lines in `.bashrc` at the end:
 ```sh
 export MUJOCO_PATH="$HOME/.mujoco/mjpro150"
 export MUJOCO_LICENSE_PATH="${MUJOCO_PATH}/bin/mjkey.txt"